ucsdcses/tridev/index.md

 <iframe src="https://calendar.google.com/calendar/embed?src=eng.ucsd.edu_ah9di1m4nd06gfvd88kkjjpjl8%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

-TODO: update
 The third is **through Piazza**.
+Online discussion and Q&A for the class will be available on Piazza: sign up to join the class here and view the discussion forum here.
+Important announcements from the course team will be pinned at the top of your feed.
+When you set up your account, you can select the frequency for email notifications of messages and discussions on Piazza.
+Piazza is one way you can ask for and get help in this course.

-For each programming assignment, we'll make a frequently-asked questions discussion on Canvas.
+For each programming assignment, we'll make a frequently-asked questions discussion on piazza.
 You should refer to that during the assignment if you get stuck or have questions come up; we'll use it to aggregate common issues.
 You can feel free to comment publicly on those discussions, but do be conscious that other students can see what you post, so posting solution code is a likely academic integrity violation.

 For each lecture and Stepik chapter, we'll also make a discussion post for general commenting and questions that you have.

-Finally, you can always send a private message on Canvas to ask any question about the course.
-If you choose this option, please select the “All TAs” option for your message unless it needs to be private to an instructor.
+Finally, you can always send a private message on piazza to ask any question about the course.
 Please don't message individual course staff privately unless they've asked you to, and please don't message only the instructor with a content question.
 The course staff as a whole works together to make sure these messages get prompt responses (often by adding to the frequently asked questions post).

 <a id="grading"></a>
 ## Grading
+**TODO: update**
 Your grade will be calculated from:

 - 40% exams